Eric-Canas/USBMonitor/README.md

 ### USBMonitor.get_current_available_devices()
-Returns a dictionary of the currently available devices, where the key is the `Device ID` and the value is a dictionary containing the device's information.
+Returns a dictionary of the currently available devices, where the key is the `Device ID` and the value is a [dictionary containing the device's information](#device-properties).
 All the keys of this dictionary can be found at `attributes.DEVICE_ATTRIBUTES`.
 They always correspond with the default Linux device properties (independently of the OS where the library is running).

 - Returns: **dict[str, dict[str, str|tuple[str, ...]]]**: A dictionary containing the currently available devices.
 All values are strings except for `ID_USB_INTERFACES`, which is a `tuple` of `string`

 ### USBMonitor.changes_from_last_check(update_last_check_devices = True)
 Returns a tuple of two dictionaries, one containing the devices that have been *removed* since the last check, and another one containing the devices that have been *added*.
 Both dictionaries will have the `Device ID` as key and all the device information as value.
-Remember that all the keys of this dictionary can be found at can be found at `attributes.DEVICE_ATTRIBUTES`.
+Remember that all the [keys of this dictionary](#device-properties) can be found at can be found at `attributes.DEVICE_ATTRIBUTES`.

 - `update_last_check_devices`: **bool**.
 If `True` it will update the internal `USBMonitor.last_check_devices` attribute.
 So the next time you'll call this method, it will check for differences against the devices found in that current call.
 If `False` it won't update the `USBMonitor.last_check_devices` attribute.

 - Returns: **tuple[dict[str, dict[str, str|tuple[str, ...]]], dict[str, dict[str, str|tuple[str, ...]]]]**: A `tuple` containing two `dictionaries`.
 The first `dictionary` contains the information of the devices that were **removed** since the last check and the second dictionary contains the information of the new **added** devices.
 All values are `strings` except for `ID_USB_INTERFACES`, which is a `tuple` of `string`.

 ### USBMonitor.check_changes(on_connect = None, on_disconnect = None, update_last_check_devices = True)
 Checks for any new connections or disconnections of USB devices since the last check.
-If a device has been removed, the `on_disconnect` function will be called with the `Device ID` as the first argument and the dictionary of device information as the second argument.
+If a device has been removed, the `on_disconnect` function will be called with the `Device ID` as the first argument and the [dictionary with the device's information](#device-properties) as the second argument.
 The same will occur with the `on_connect` function if any new device have been added.
 Internally this function will just run `USBMonitor.changes_from_last_check` and will execute the callbacks for each returned device

 - `on_connect`: **callable | None**.
 The function to call when a device is added.
 It is expected to have the following format `on_connect(device_id: str, device_info: dict[str, dict[str, str|tuple[str, ...]]])`
 - `on_disconnect`: **callable | None**.
 The function to call when a device is removed.
 It is expected to have the following format `on_disconnect(device_id: str, device_info: dict[str, dict[str, str|tuple[str, ...]]])`